Sri01729/mastra-a2a-distributed-system/README.md

   analysis: new MastraClient({ baseUrl: 'http://localhost:4113' })
 };

-// Get A2A instances for each agent const a2aClients = {
+// Get A2A instances for each agent (using export names) const a2aClients = {
-  research: mastraClients.research.getA2A('research-agent'),
+  research: mastraClients.research.getA2A('researchAgent'),
-  writing: mastraClients.writing.getA2A('writing-agent'),
+  writing: mastraClients.writing.getA2A('writingAgent'),
-  analysis: mastraClients.analysis.getA2A('analysis-agent')
+  analysis: mastraClients.analysis.getA2A('analysisAgent')
 };

 // A2A Operations
 const agentCard = await a2aClients.research.getCard();
 const response = await a2aClients.research.sendMessage({
-  content: 'Research topic: AI trends',
-  from: 'gateway-agent'
-});
-const stream = a2aClients.research.sendStreamingMessage({
-  content: 'Stream research updates',
+  message: {
+    kind: 'message',
+    messageId: 'msg-123',
+    role: 'user',
+    parts: [{ kind: 'text', text: 'Research AI trends' }],
-  from: 'gateway-agent'
+    metadata: { from: 'gateway-agent' }
+  }
 });
 ```